-Data is collected through a biennial. in odd-numbered years, telephone survey of approximately 3,500 randomly selected Missourians.
+Data is collected through a biennial, in odd-numbered years, telephone survey of approximately 3,500 randomly selected Missourians.
 The target for this measure is updated annually in October for the next calendar year.
-The target for this measure was set by management directive.
+This target is established by projecting a 10 percent improvement over a five-year average.